GrosSacASac/DOM99/CONTRIBUTING.md

     * more warnings
     * text editors plugins
  * create plugin system to add and remove data-* directives
  * lit-html
  * add tabindex="0" when data-function="keydown-anyname" is used on something that does not have focus by default (like div), and no tabindex is already set, body does not need it
  * make sure it integrates well with webpack, rollup, ie, "modules": false
  * make it easier to toggle attributes and class names from elements that are injected from template or from lists
  * https://github.com/bfred-it/select-dom see if that is faster to iterate on every dom element that has data-*
  * hooks for custom elements after/before create
  * hash values for smaller memory footprint comparison (trade would make it slower make it an option)
  * don't use blah blah in examples it is distracting, make more standard examples like todoMVC
  * make doc experience more streamlined
  * enable and test tree shaking possibilities.
 Would it be better to export multiple things instead of 1 big
  * finish https://github.com/GrosSacASac/DOM99/community
+ * add examples for async (network) data and how it looks
+ * regenerate landing-page.min.css from source landing-page.css

 ## Coding Style Guides